Our Therapists

 Chester

-Roxy also brings an understanding of diversity to her therapeutic practice, providing an affirmative space for LGBTQ+ individuals/families and People of Colour.
-She is currently undertaking a Doctorate at the University of Chester in Counselling and Psychotherapy Studies, focusing on working class identities within counselling/psychotherapy.
+Roxy provides an affirming space for LGBTQ+ and Neurodivergent individuals/families and People of Colour.
+She is currently completing a Doctorate in Counselling and Psychotherapy Studies at the University of Chester, researching working-class identities within therapy.

 Kerri